Zyron-Official/FileTree/README.md

 **2.2.
 Initialization and Loading**

-**Create an Instance:** Instantiate a FileTree object, providing the root directory:
+**1. Create an Instance:** Instantiate a FileTree object, providing the root directory:

 ```java
 FileTree fileTree = new FileTree(new File("/")); // Replace with your root directory
 ```

-**Load the Tree:** Call the loadTree() method to load the initial file tree structure.
+**2. Load the Tree:** Call the loadTree() method to load the initial file tree structure.
 This will load the root directory and its immediate children:

 ```java
 fileTree.loadTree();